ribesstefano/ribesstefano.github.io/_posts/2025-06-27-running-jobs-alvis.md

 This post describes how to run jobs on Alvis, the HPC cluster at Chalmers University of Technology, and how to run a Jupyter Notebooks from a container.

-There two main schools of thought on how to run jobs on Alvis: one using the `module` system and virtual environments and the other using containers.
+There two main schools of thought on how to run jobs on Alvis:

+- one using the `module` system and virtual environments
+- the other using containers.

 I reccommend using virtual environments and limit to only use pip-installed packages when possible, as it allows for easier sharing of code and environments with others, for example via `requirements.txt` files (`pip freeze > requirements.txt` to create it, and `pip install -r requirements.txt` to install the packages from it).

 Using containers allows for better local reproducibility and isolation of dependencies, but it might be more complex to set up initially and hard to share with others.
 I reccommend using containers when the code to run has complex dependencies that are hard to install via `pip` or `conda`, for example non-Python libraries or packages that require specific system configurations.